hyperledger/besu-docs/docs/reference/cli/options.md

 !!! important

-    Using pruning with [private transactions](../../Concepts/Privacy/Privacy-Overview.md) is not supported.
+    Using pruning with [private transactions](../../private-networks/concepts/privacy/index.md) isn't
+    supported.

 !!!
 Important

-    Pruning is being deprecated for [Bonsai Tries](../../Concepts/Data-Storage-Formats.md#bonsai-tries) and is currently not being updated.
+    Pruning is being deprecated for [Bonsai Tries](../../public-networks/concepts/data-storage-formats.md#bonsai-tries) and is currently not being updated.

 ### `random-peer-priority-enabled`